 [meqaris] dbtype=postgresql datadir=/var/lib/meqaris log4perl_config_location=/var/lib/meqaris/meqaris-log4perl.cfg lock_dir=/var/lock [postgresql] username=meqaris password=meqaris-pass dbname=meqaris host=127.0.0.1 port=5432 connect_timeout=30

-section holds the type of the
+The dbtype parameter in the [meqaris] section holds the type of the

 database and the name of the database settings' section.

-section tells where the Meqaris'
+The datadir parameter in the [meqaris] section tells where the Meqaris'

 data files (SQL files) are.

-parameter in the [meqaris]
+The log4perl_config_location parameter in the [meqaris] section gives the

 location of the configuration file for Log::Log4perl.

-parameter in the [meqaris]
+The lock_dir parameter in the [meqaris] section gives the

 location of the directory to put lock files in.
 Lock files prevent two or more